9 Process - Tuning Parameters

 9.1 The Problem

-We defined “ambient” music in our first chapter.
+We defined “generative” music in our first chapter.
 There we defined it as “music (that) should be able to go on indefinitely, with enough going on to make it interesting, but without anything particularly”sticking out” to catch the listener’s ear”.
-Many people have many different interpretations and definitions of what “ambient” means to them, but our purposes here I think it’s helpful to listen to your music with this definition in mind.
 When we use random processes to generate notes, modulate parameters, change the timbre and qualities of sounds, there’s a danger that this randomness will produce sounds that do “catch the listener’s ear”, or more than that grate the listener’s ear.

 How to avoid this?
 Well, as chefs prepare dishes they continually taste and adjust seasoning so that the end result is neither overly-seasoned nor under-seasoned.
 Basically they taste and add salt throughout the process.
 Similarly here, I suggest that you listen at each stage and adjust the amount of randomness, the amount that modulation sources are changing parameters, and whether there’s too much unexpected stuff going on, or whether the track is too static and doesn’t change enough.
 While listening I find it best to try step away from the Ableton Live session, or minimise the Live screen so that you can concentrate on listening and not on what’s happening within the Live set.
 Some producers listen to their mixes from another room, or with the volume level low, to see if anything “pops out” in the mix.
 I like listening to my generative music while walking the dog.
 I make a mental note of anything that catches my ear - but you can also note things down physically in a book or note for later.